cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 keying material based on an input secret and other information.

-While KDFs in the literature can typically consume and produce byte strings of arbitrary length, the KDFs used in this document have a simpler form, with a fixed output lengths:
+While KDFs in the literature can typically consume and produce byte strings of arbitrary length, the KDFs used in this document have a simpler form, with fixed output lengths:

-- `Nout` - The length in bytes of an output from this KDF.
+- `Nout`: The length in bytes of an output from this KDF.
 - `KDF(input) -> output`: Produce a byte string of length `Nout` from an input byte string.